mrisen/inet-showcases/wireless/qos/doc/index.rst

 The IEEE 802.11 MAC has Quality of service (QoS) features, i.e. packets can belong to different priority categories, with higher priority packets being more likely to be sent before lower priority packets.
-This feature is useful for applications which require a certain service quality, e.g. low delay, such as VoIP or live video streaming does.
+This feature is useful for applications requiring low delay, such as VoIP or live video streaming.

-This feature is useful for application requiring low delay, such as VoIP or live video streaming.
+..
+This feature is useful for
+   applications which require a certain service quality, e.g. low delay, such as VoIP or live video streaming does.

 This showcase demonstrates the QoS features of the 802.11 MAC model in INET, with example simulations.